I need help with...

 Millennials, now mostly in their 30s, have been struggling in the workforce for most of their adult lives.
 With recessions and a lack of traditional career openings, they’ve come to be known as the job-hopping generation.
 As Gen Z starts to enter the workforce, they too will have unique challenges to face.

 These challenges mirror the challenges faced by companies looking to recruit talent in these generations, but they also present an opportunity.
-Millennials and, to a lesser extent, the oncoming Gen Z graduates want to have stability and careers with progression, and companies that can offer them what they want can recruit awesome candidates from within those age groups.
+Millennials and, to a lesser extent, the oncoming Gen Z graduates want to have stability and careers with progression.
+Companies that can offer them what they want can recruit awesome candidates from within those age groups.
 The key is in knowing what they want and how to give it to them, within your existing business framework.

-These strategies below are a mixture of things to do, things to avoid, and ways you can capture the interest of both generations.
+These strategies below are a mixture of things to do, things to avoid, and ways you can start recruiting millennial and Gen Z candidates.

 1. Know the Differences